meodai/waypoint-animation/README.md

   });
 ```

-Callbacks can be registred, that are called every time an element becomes visible or invisible.
+Callbacks can be registered, that are called every time an element becomes visible or invisible.

 ```javascript
   wpa.on(function(o){
     console.log(this,o);
   });
 ```
 `this` will be the DOM element that changed its state.
-The only argument passed is an `object` that contains informations about the positioning and the visbility of the element.
+The only argument passed is an `object` that contains informations about the positioning and the viability of the element.

 ### Options
 ```javascript